 - 2.2.1.
 The facility has the necessary and appropriate equipment which is used as intended for its purposes, in good working order and properly maintained.
 Records of maintenance and servicing of medical equipment are kept. - 2.2.2.
-Equipment intended for single use is not reused. - 2.2.3.
-Where healthcare engineering systems, namely electrical installation in critical care areas (such as operating room and recovery area), specialized ventilation system of operating room and medical gas supplies, are installed in the facility, the design, installation, operation and maintenance of the systems comply with the relevant requirements in the Code of Practice for Day Procedure Centres. - 2.2.4.
+Equipment intended for single use is not reused.

+- 2.2.3.
+Where healthcare engineering systems, namely electrical installation in critical care areas, specialized ventilation system and medical gas supplies, are installed in the facility, the design, installation, operation and maintenance of the systems comply with the relevant requirements in the Code of Practice for Day Procedure Centres. - 2.2.4.
 The manufacture, storage, supply and use of medical gases in the facility comply with the relevant requirements in the Code of Practice for Day Procedure Centres. - 2.2.5.
 Where dental compressed air and vacuum systems are installed in the facility, the CME may refer to the relevant requirements in the Code of Practice for Day Procedure Centres for general guidance on the design, installation, operation and maintenance of such systems.